 There are many factors to consider before buying a hydraulic or lift cylinder.
 These specifications may contribute to the efficiency and functionality of the cylinder in your business.
-Which is why these specifications are so important in your decision.
+This is why these specifications are so important in your decision.
 Today we’ll be going over the top five specifics to keep in mind.

 You should be aware of the type of hydraulic cylinder, you’re looking at i.e., double acting, single acting, telescopic etc today we’re looking more specifically at its structure.
 Moreover, there are many forms that a hydraulic cylinder can apply and stabilise the force exerted by the piston rod.